 2:20pmWealth Leaders Discussion: New Customers, Markets, Technologies

 Led by the DIFC, Dubai’s wealth managers continue to lead in the provision of financial services to High Net Worth Individuals around the region.
 Opportunities abound for wealth and asset managers in this market, but how can they capitalise on the potential and reap the benefits?
 How important is it to be agile in product development and service provision?
 To what extent can digital tools, from robo-advice to AI, be combined with the human touch to deliver a more personalised, transparent and collaborative proposition, and particularly in complex investing situations?

-Rémy Bersier, Head of Emerging Markets, Member of the Executive Board, Bank Julius Baer & Cie
+Rémy Bersier, Head of Emerging Markets, Member of Executive Board, Bank Julius Baer & Co Ltd